yuriihav/breakoutJS/README.md

-# tetrS
+# breakoutJS
-Practicing in git and making a tetris game
+Practicing in git and making a "Breakout" game